 There are many terminologies associated with chronic otitis media, which relate to different aetiologies:

-- Mucosal COM – chronic inflammation secondary to a perforation:
+Mucosal COM – chronic inflammation secondary to a perforation (Fig. 1):

 - Any associated discharge from the perforation is termed an ‘active’ mucosal COM, also known as ‘Chronic Suppurative OM’ (CSOM)

-- Squamous COM – discharge due to a cholesteatoma present:
+Squamous COM – discharge due to a cholesteatoma (see end of article):

 - Perforations deemed as ‘safe’ are those in the tubotympanic (anteroinferior) part of the tympanic membrane, as they carry a low risk of cholesteatoma